sha337/todo_API/README.md

   <li>state (i assumed it to be an boolen variale, determining wether the task is completed or not. false - not completed, true - completed)</li>

 ## Approach
 when a create request is sent, API receives title and priority from client side.
-Date and state(false by default) id added on the backend. when a read request is sent, all the todos and sent as a response with decreasing order of priority. when an update request is sent, todo_id is sent along the parameter(req.param) and rest of details are sent along the body(req.body).
+Date and state(false by default) id added on the backend. <br>
+when a read request is sent, all the todos and sent as a response with decreasing order of priority.<br>
+when an update request is sent, todo_id is sent along the parameter(req.param) and rest of details are sent along the body(req.body).<br>
-A delete request can be sent to delete the todo from database
+A delete request can be sent to delete the todo from database<br>

 ##DB schema